aiidateam/aiida-website/docs/news/posts/2024-10-04-data-access.md

 ![PwBandsWorkChain dump](./_gifs/workflow-dump-white-10fps-2160p.gif)

-As you can see, the command works for both, individual calculations, as well as nested workflows [^4], resulting in the following output directories:
+As you can see, the command works both for individual calculations and for nested workflows [^4], resulting in the following output directories:

 **`tree` on a dumped example `CalcJob`**